-Like all colleges and universities, Brown values its student body and how each student contributes to its community.
-You want to show that you have something to offer Brown.
+Like all colleges, Brown values its student body and what each student brings to its unique community.
+You want to show that you have something special to offer Brown.

-Because this question asks about how you’ll contribute to the community, you don’t have to limit yourself to purely academic interests.
-You can discuss your extracurricular passions, too.
+Because this question asks about how you'll contribute to the community, you don't have to limit yourself to purely academic interests—feel free to discuss your extracurricular passions, too!

-Your essay can focus on existing clubs or activities on Brown’s campus but you can also feel free to discuss how you would bring your own interests and passions to the school.
-If you love Scrabble, for instance, and want to start a Scrabble club, you could talk about that in this part of the essay.
+Your essay can focus on existing clubs or activities on Brown's campus, but you could also discuss how you'd bring your own interests and passions to the school.
+If you love Scrabble, for instance, and want to start a Scrabble club, you could talk about that in this essay.

-Regardless of what you choose, you need to make it clear that you will add value to Brown’s campus.
-The admissions committee wants to make sure that you’ll participate and get the most out of your years in Providence.
+Regardless of what you choose to write about, you'll need to make it clear that you'll add value to Brown's campus.
+The admissions committee wants to make sure that you'll participate and get the most out of your four years in Providence.

-To help you get a better idea of what a great response to this prompt can look like, below is a “Why Brown” essay example from a current student, YouTuber heyitsjoshco.
-We’ll also explain what makes it an excellent response.
+To give you a better idea of what a great response to this prompt can look like, below is a "Why Brown" essay example from a current student, YouTuber heyitsjoshco.
+We'll then explain what makes this an excellent response.

-This "Why Brown" essay sample answers a previous version of the "Why Brown" essay prompt that did not ask about the student's addition to the Brown community.
-Nevertheless, it's a great sample of explaining how the student will take advantage of Brown's Open Curriculum.
+This "Why Brown" essay sample answers a previous version of the "Why Brown" essay prompt that did not ask about the student's contribution to the Brown community and instead focused on how the student would take advantage of Brown's Open Curriculum.

-By listing the exact programs and departments that he's interested in, the essay shows that the student really wants to attend Brown, not another school.
+By listing the exact programs and departments he's interested in, the essay shows that the student really wants to attend Brown specifically.

-4 Tips for a Great Response to the "Why Brown" Essay
+4 Essential Tips for a Great "Why Brown" Essay

-Regardless of how you decide to answer this prompt, there are four tips everyone should keep in mind to make sure they’re fully answering the question, giving the information Brown wants to see, and making sure they stand out from other applicants.
+Regardless of how you decide to answer this prompt, there are four tips everyone should keep in mind to ensure they're fully answering the question, giving Brown the information it wants to see, and standing out from other applicants.

 #1: Do Your Research

-Before you begin writing your response to this essay prompt, you should know exactly why you want to attend Brown.
+Before you begin writing your response to the "Why Brown" essay prompt, know exactly why you want to attend Brown.

-Get an idea for the different clubs and activities that you’d like to participate in.
-You can find this information on the school’s website.
 Talking to a current or former student is also a great way to find out what Brown has to offer and how you can bring something unique to the community there.

-It can also be worthwhile to schedule a meeting with a professor, especially if you have a particular area of study that you’re extremely interested in.
+It might be worthwhile to schedule a meeting with a Brown professor as well, especially if you have a particular area of study you're extremely interested in.

 #2: Be Specific

-From your research, you should have come up with specific reasons why Brown is a great school for you.
+From your research, you should have come up with specific reasons for why you would be an ideal fit at Brown.
 The more specific you can be when answering this prompt, the better.

 #3: Show Your Passion

 Brown wants students who care a lot about their studies and their school, so make sure this comes across in their response.
-A bland statement like, “I am impressed by Brown’s academics” won’t make you stand out.
+A bland statement, such as "I will bring my passion for drawing to Brown," won't make you stand out.

 Your Brown essay should be the strongest example of your work possible.
 Before you turn in your application, make sure to edit and proofread your essays, including your "Why Brown" essay.

-Your work should be free of spelling and grammar errors.
-Make sure to run your essays through a spelling and grammar check before you submit.
+To ensure your work is free of spelling and grammar errors, run your essay through a spelling and grammar check function before you submit.

-It’s a good idea to have someone else read your “Why Brown” essay, too.
-You can seek a second opinion on your work from a parent, teacher, or friend.
-Ask them whether your work represents you as a student and person.
-Have them check and make sure you haven’t missed any small writing errors.
-Having a second opinion will help your work be the best it possibly can be.
+It's a good idea to have someone else read your "Why Brown" essay, too.
+Seek a second opinion on your work from a parent, a teacher, or a friend.
+Ask that person whether your work represents you as a student and person.

-Your “Why Brown” essay can help give the admissions teams a good idea of why Brown is a great fit for you.
+Your "Why Brown" essay can help give the admissions committee a good idea of why you're an ideal fit for the Brown community.

-The purpose of this essay prompt is for you to show Brown that you’ve done research on their school, feel it’s a good fit for you, and already know some of the opportunities at the school you want to make the most of.
+The purpose of this essay prompt is for you to prove that you've done your research on the school, feel that Brown's a good fit for you, and already know some of the opportunities there that you want to make the most of.

-Trying to figure out what makes a good SAT score for each SAT subsection?
+Trying to figure out what makes a good SAT score for each section of the test?
 We can help!

-The "Why This College?" is a common essay topic on college applications.
+The "Why This College" prompt is a common question on college applications.
 Learn how to write a great "Why This College" essay for every school you're applying to.

 Want to write the perfect college application essay?
 Get professional help from PrepScholar.